CorinnaBuerger/Turtle-Paint/README.md

 Calls `turtle.clear()`.
 Erases everything that the turtle has drawn so far.

 ### <kbd>e</kbd>
 Calls `turtle.end_fill()`.
 Needs to be pressed right after the shape is finished.
-You can still change the fillcolor right before pressing <kbd>e</kbd>.
+You can still change the fillcolor right before --- even after you called `turtle.begin_fill()`.

 ### <kbd>f</kbd>
 Calls `turtle.fillcolor()` with the next fillcolor in line.